 Why I fight for Chicago: “I believe there is so much room for growth and accomplishment in everyone’s lives.
 I welcome the opportunity to participate in the F4C mission and give underprivileged children the chance to improve and develop into the best version of themselves.
 A F4C mentorship program can be just the break they need to ensure success in their lives.”

-Dave is a senior manager with the international tax practice of RSM US LLP in Chicago.
-His primary areas of expertise are in international tax structuring, foreign acquisitions, and cross-border reorganizations.
-His client base includes publicly traded companies, privately held businesses, and private equity groups and family offices both at the fund and portfolio company levels.
+Dave is a tax partner at Frazier & Deeter LLC and leads their International Tax Practice.
+His primary areas of expertise include international tax structuring and restructuring for U.S. and foreign multinationals and cross-border mergers and acquisitions.
+His client base includes closely-held businesses, public companies, and private equity groups and family offices.
 He is a former board member of the Noble Network of Charter Schools in Chicago.

 Why I fight for Chicago: “In my own life and career, mentorships have served as a powerful source of connection and opportunity.
 I believe with the right mentor, like the ones provided by Fight For Chicago, these young people can achieve their goals and find the support structure they need to succeed.”